jlucassen/CSCI152-Neural-Net-Circuits/index.md

 We ended up studying InceptionV1 off-the-shelf, trained on ImageNet.
 We chose this model because it is a relatively simple and well-understood open-source detection/classification vision model.
 It has been used as something like a "model organism" in the circuits literature so far.
 To wit, our data set consists of the visualizations of optimal inputs for a given neuron in the network, as well as visualizations of random activations as a control group.

-Since we are performing feature visualization by optimization, our inputs were floating-point unit vectors of activations, and our outputs were three-channel images that produce the desired activation pattern.
+Since we are performing feature visualization by optimization (as described in our summary of Quantifying Interpretability), our inputs were floating-point unit vectors of activations, and our outputs were three-channel images that produce the desired activation pattern.
 These activation vectors were either randomly chosen basis vectors (one-hot for randomly chosen single neurons),  or the sum of randomly generated weighted vectors of activations of all neurons in the chosen layer, which produces a pseudo-random image.
 Examples of each are below:

 Basis activation: